opensanctions/site/_content/about.md

 Collecting persons of interest data is a labour intensive process, including data cleaning and quality assurance.
 This creates unnecessary and duplicative work for all users of persons-of-interest data, whether they are fintech/regtech technologists, investigative journalists, academics or others.

-We believe that the solution to this is to establish a **data commons**, an open resource that provides high-quality, up-to-date data, is open to feedback and set up to [provide a long-term solution](/licensing/) for data sourcing.
+We believe that the solution to this is to establish a sustainable **data commons**, an open resource that provides high-quality, up-to-date data, is open to feedback and set up to [provide a long-term solution](/licensing/) for data sourcing.

 ### Team

-The development of OpenSanctions is coordinated by [Friedrich Lindenberg](https://pudo.org).
+The development and maintenance of OpenSanctions is coordinated by a for-profit entity (OpenSanctions Datenbanken GmbH) that offers [bulk data subscriptions](/licensing/) and [API access](/api/) to the data.
+Its goal is to produce financial sustainability that allows us to keep the data available and reliable on an ongoing basis.

 From 2017 to 2019, maintenance of the crawlers was assumed by [Tarashish Mishra](https://sunu.in/) at the [Organized Crime and Corruption Reporting Project](https://occrp.org).
 You can see a list of those who have contributed crawlers [on Github](https://github.com/opensanctions/opensanctions/graphs/contributors).